 From this menu, you can change the font, the font size, and the colors of your poll to match your personal style, the company aesthetic, or a presentation template.
 You can also add an image or your logo to the title or the background of your poll.

 Step 1.
-To change the look and feel of a poll, select the poll from the My Polls page by clicking on the poll’s title.
+To change the look and feel of a poll, select the poll from the Activities page by clicking on the poll’s title.

 Step 2.
 Once the poll is loaded, select the Visual Settings icon, which appears at the top of the list.

 Step 3.
 You can change the look and feel of your poll by adjusting different settings within the various tabs under Visual Settings: :